mredaoudi/perfin/README.md

-# PerFin: A personal finance app made with Django
+# Perfin: A personal finance app made with Django

 This is a side project I built to sharpen my Django skills and also help me with my finances since I got sick of doing everything on a spreadsheet.